-They don’t recognise your achievements
+They don’t recognize your achievements

-Toxic people believe that no one else can do good and that they don’t deserve congratulations.
+Toxic people believe that no one else can do good and that they don’t deserve any congratulations.
 If you’ve been offered a new job, have been promoted or graduated from university, they undervalue these achievements.

 They won’t admire or praise anything you do and will only focus on the negatives.

 For example, they may say that because of your new job, you won’t spend any time together.
-On the other hand, they may believe that now you’re a working professional, you’ll leave them for someone else.
+On the other hand, they may believe that now that you’re a working professional, you’ll leave them for someone else.